jwhitlock/mdn-archive-proto1/docs/Games/content.md

 <div class="column-half">
 <h2 id="Port_native_games_to_the_Web">Port native games to the Web</h2>

-<p>If you are a native developer (for example writing games in C++), and you are interested in how you can port your games over to the Web, you should learn more about our <a href="http://kripken.github.io/emscripten-site/index.html">Emscripten</a> tool — this is An LLVM to JavaScript compiler, which takes LLVM bytecode (e.g. generated from C/C++ using Clang, or from another language) and compiles that into <a href="/en-US/docs/Games/Tools/asm.js">asm.js</a>, which can be run on the Web.</p>
+<p>If you are a native developer (for example writing games in C++), and you are interested in how you can port your games over to the Web, you should learn more about our <a href="http://kripken.github.io/emscripten-site/index.html">Emscripten</a> tool — this is an LLVM to JavaScript compiler, which takes LLVM bytecode (e.g. generated from C/C++ using Clang, or from another language) and compiles that into <a href="/en-US/docs/Games/Tools/asm.js">asm.js</a>, which can be run on the Web.</p>

 <p>To get started, see:</p>